leherv/RealEase/README.md

     * see discussion (https://cezarypiatek.github.io/post/why-i-dont-use-mediatr-for-cqrs/)
   * rethink application wide errors https://enterprisecraftsmanship.com/posts/advanced-error-handling-techniques/
 * Use a more functional approach in the Application services (Handlers), like csharpfunctionalextensions

-### Due to Heroku
-Transform ASP.NET Core ReleaseNotifierApp to a console app as hosting an admin interface from the same app (by using process type web) is not possible as the web dyno idles after 30 minutes.
-The original plan was to do it in the same app...
-Maybe we will stick with the current setup and host somewhere else when/should an interface follow.

-Possible solution with heroku: We could create a second app ReleaseNotifierWebApp after transforming ReleaseNotifierApp to console based.
-This WebApp defines only the parts needed for the web interface in a second Dockerfile which is then deployed to Heroku as well. (so completely or almost completely different app but hosted in the same heroku app)

-Maybe add an additional Dockerfile instead of copying it to the root.
-Heroku CLI in deploy_heroku_*.yml does not support targeting a specific stage of the Dockerfile.
-Therefore unnecessary stages are executed when building the image on github.
-Also it is not possible to call docker build from the project root when building it with Heroku CLI therefore the copy step is currently necessary.